amousavigourabi/rocket-interceptor/README.md

 ```
 cargo install cargo-llvm-cov --locked   # This is only needed the first time
 ```
-The branch coverage is not available in stable rust, so you need to switch to nightly for that.
+Branch coverage and excluding coverage are not available in stable rust, so you need to switch to nightly for that.
 For this reason generating line coverage is explained firstly.
 Then, generating coverage reports with branch coverage is explained.
+Lastly, excluding coverage for tests is explained.

 ##### Line coverage
 To run the tests in stable rust with coverage you can use the following command: